 The solar array is connected to a battery.
 Allowing you to charge them to ensure you have backup power during power outages.
 We use a Fortress 48 volt D/C battery.

 During periods of time when your solar system is producing more energy than you need, excess energy is sent back to the utility grid.
 An advanced meter will record the transfer and run the meter backwards proving even further savings.
-Net metering is only for solar system connected to the utility grid.
-Click here to learn more about Net metering
+Net metering is only for solar systems connected to the utility grid.

 Does your roof have any obstructions such as skylights, wires, vents, etc?